temporalio/documentation/docs/tctl/admin/cluster/remove-search-attributes.md

 The `tctl admin cluster remove-search-attributes` command removes custom Search Attribute metadata from a given Cluster.
 This operation has no effect on Elasticsearch index schema.

-Use the following command to remove a <preview page={WhatIsASearchAttribute}>Search Attribute</preview> from a Cluster's metadata:
+Use the following command to remove a [Search Attribute](/concepts/what-is-a-search-attribute) from a Cluster's metadata:

 ```bash
 tctl admin cluster remove-search-attributes --name <SearchAttributeKey>